 In the 21st century, aka the era of customer-centricity, it’s hard to think of a high-quality software product that does not use personal recommendations.
 This functionality is actively used for cross-selling and upselling and brings immense benefits to both the company and the customer.

-Personalized recommendations make the online shopping process much more pleasant.
+What is a recommendation system?
+Recommender systems make the online shopping process much more pleasant.
 Fast-food chains offer us new menu items based on the ones that we already tried, browsers track our search history and show the corresponding ads, and streaming services know which show is going to be your next favorite one.

-There is an unspoken rule: if the task can be solved without using Machine Learning algorithms and artificial neural networks, then do not use them.
+There is an unspoken rule: if the task can be solved without using machine learning algorithms and artificial neural networks, then do not use them.
 Judging by the experience of many well-established companies, an effective algorithm can solve the task faster and better than an ML&DL approach.

 The method’s efficiency depends on the data that is needed to teach the mathematical model and on the model’s learning time which may take up to several days.
 So it may actually turn out that the simplest algorithm can efficiently resolve the issue with no ML applied.

-The thing is, the approach with determined algorithms is not always suitable for resolving the allotted task.
+The thing is, the approach to determining algorithms is not always suitable for resolving the allotted task.
 For example, if the system is very dynamic, meaning, the number of users or objects is growing exponentially, then the addition of new objects and search for associations between the users may take some time or even be impossible at all due to the nature of the used approach.
 However, such a task can be resolved automatically by using Machine Learning technology.

 By uploading the data about the users and objects, a machine can search for the associations independently and propose a new object in the nearest time.

-The base of every recommender system is a table, where the rows contain the users of this system and the columns contain the items that are available in the system.
+The base of every recommender engine system is a table, where the rows contain the users of this system and the columns contain the items that are available in the system.

-In the crossing point of the user with the item, there is a box with a rating.
+At the crossing point of the user with the item, there is a box with a rating.
 This rating shows the user’s level of interest in the item.
 The problem is, many users rarely rate the items that are available in the system.
 Because of that, the result table turns out to be very loose and mostly empty.

 This way, a recommendation system has to combine the available data and consolidate the missing values by the assumed rating.
 In addition, not all services offer the opportunity to rate the available services or products, which complicates the task.